U.S. Route 60 in West Virginia

+U.S. Route 60 (US 60) runs northwest to southeast across the central and southern portions of West Virginia.
+It runs from the Kentucky state line at Catlettsburg, Kentucky, and Kenova.
+The road passes through Huntington, Charleston, and White Sulphur Springs.
+The route exits the state into Virginia, running concurrently with Interstate 64 (I-64) east of White Sulphur Springs.
+Most of US 60's route through West Virginia is part of and even signed in several areas as the Midland Trail, a National Scenic Byway.

+Route description

-The Midland Trail is a National Scenic Byway which carries U.S. Route 60 (US 60) through a portion of the southern part of the U.S. state of West Virginia between Charleston and Sam Black Church.
+The Midland Trail is a National Scenic Byway which follows US 60 through a portion of the Southern West Virginia between Charleston and Sam Black Church.
 It was part of the longer transcontinental Midland Trail.
 In this area, the Midland Trail follows the route of the historic James River and Kanawha Turnpike, an early road linking canals in the James River in Virginia with the navigable portion of the Kanawha River in West Virginia.

 The Midland Trail crosses some of the most rugged terrain of the Mountain State.
 The trail extends for approximately 100 mi from White Sulphur Springs in the east to Charleston in the west.
 The trail is believed to have been originally carved into the mountains by buffalo and native peoples.
 In 1790, George Washington ordered the trail cleared.
 The trail came to be traveled by stage coaches and soldiers in the Civil War.

 Prior to 1988, the Midland Trail was heavily traveled, particularly by commercial vehicles, including large trucks transporting coal and timber.
-Traffic was significantly reduced in 1988 when the final section of Interstate 64 (I-64) was completed.
-The last section of I-64 (which does not closely parallel US 60 in this area) cost about $300 million to build, making it one of the most costly sections in the entire U.S. Interstate Highway System.
+Traffic was significantly reduced in 1988 when the final section of I-64 was completed.